Sum-free subsets of finite abelian groups of type III: Preliminaries

-{\em 2.7 Types of Abelian Groups. ---} A finite abelian group $G$ is said to be of type I if there exists a prime divisor of $n$ which is congruent to 2 modulo 3.
+A finite abelian group $G$ is said to be of type I if there exists a prime divisor of $n$ which is congruent to 2 modulo 3.
 When $G$ is of type I and if $p$ is the least among the primes congruent to 2 modulo 3 dividing $n$, we say that $G$ is of type I($p$).
 We say $G$ is of type~II if $G$ is not of type I and if $n$ is divisible by 3.
 Finally, $G$ is said to be of type III if it is neither of type I nor of type II .
-Thus $G$ is type III if and only if {\em all} divisors of $n$ are congruent to 1 modulo 3.
-With this division into three types, the formula (\ref{mu}) gives the following explicit relations for $\mu(G)$.
+Thus $G$ is type III if and only if {\em all} prime divisors of $n$ are congruent to 1 modulo 3.
+With this division into three types, \eqref{mug} gives the following explicit relations for $\mu(G)$.